Accountability Policy & Procedure

 • Disruption or interference with the orderly conduct of a judicial proceeding.

-• Harassment (verbal, written or physical) and/or intimidation of a hearing officer prior to, during and/or after a judicial proceeding.
+• Harassment (verbal, written, or physical) and/or intimidation of a hearing officer before, during, and/or after a judicial proceeding.

 • Unacceptable behavior related to persons: Unacceptable behavior threatens or endangers the health or safety of others, including, but not limited to: